Ax0107/homebridge-ledstrip-ble/README.md

 # homebridge-ledstrip-ble

-This plugin let you control RGB ledstrips using this kind of [12V BLE RGB LED strip controller](https://www.aliexpress.com/item/4000208329326.html) module.

-Control On/Off, Hue, Saturation and Brightness
+This plugin let you control RGB ledstrip of ELK-BLEDOM using homebridge and python Control On/Off, Hue, Saturation and Brightness

 ## Prerequisite